 The only concern I have with these shoes is their durability.
 Other hikers have mentioned issues with the sole separating from the shoe after a short period of use.
 I haven’t experienced this problem yet, but it’s something to keep an eye on.

 The Hoka Anacapa Low GTX are a great option for beginner hikers who are looking for a comfortable, waterproof, and lightweight shoe with excellent traction on various terrains.

 Just make sure to order a half to a full size larger than your usual size for the best fit, and consider replacing the insoles for better support if needed.

 What to Look for in Good Hiking Shoes for Beginners

 Hiking Shoe Types and Purpose

+The first thing to understand is the difference between hiking shoes and hiking boots.
 Hiking shoes tend to be relatively low cut, rising at their highest point below the ankle, while hiking boots generally provide encompassing ankle support.

 Hiking boots are made for rough trails, uneven terrain, and spending extended lengths of time in the backcountry.
 They provide the physical support you need for hauling a heavy backpack and for overcoming trail obstacles.

 Shoes, on the other hand, are made for moving fast across relatively even terrain, smooth trails, and carrying lighter loads.
 Perfect if you are mainly going on beginner hikes.